databacker/mysql-backup/docs/database_address.md

 db-server: my-db-address
 ```

-The address itself, in the above example `my-db-address`, can be a container or any database process, as long as it is
+The address itself, in the above example `my-db-address`, can be a hostname, ip address, or path to a unix domain socket , as long as it is
 accessible from where the `mysql-backup` runs.

 The default port is `3306`, the normal default port for mysql.
 You can override the default port of `3306` via